 Going by that point about batteries, charging is another key consideration in making a purchase.
 The best electric fly swatter might have batteries that last weeks.
 But if the charging is slow, I hope you have a spare bat at home because it might be a while before it’s usable again.
 Back to hands for you in that instance.If versatility is your thing, you might want to check if your bat supports USB charging.
 That way, you won’t be in too much trouble if your charger goes MIA.

 Usability, despite being straightforward in most bats, is also another consideration, given that some manufacturers try marketing gimmicks such as ‘features’ that add complexity to the contraption without really adding much value.I just want to push a button and kill some flies, nothing more!
 Adding unnecessary features just adds bulk to the product and makes it more difficult to use in a lot of cases.

 6. The Underrated Feature is Usability at Night

 Not being able to see buttons or anything around you for that matter will make it infinitely harder to swat some bugs.
 Some bats have lit buttons and even built-in flashlights.
 Sure!
 They’re not that bright.
 Even a little visibility is enough to swipe at those pesky flies and insects but you won’t find them in the darkness.

-Here are some products to help you decide on what the best bug zapper racket for you.
+Here are some products to help you decide on the best bug zapper racket for you.

-So now, you know everything I know about electric swatters and I, for one, consider myself to be quite knowledgeable about all this, I’ll let you know!
-So go forth, get the right bat for you and go into war against these bugs!
+So now, you know everything I know about electric swatters, and I, for one, consider myself to be quite knowledgeable about all this, I’ll let you know!
+So go forth, get the right bat for you, and go to war against these bugs!